A note on algebraic rank, matroids, and metrized complexes

 We claim, moreover, that $\phi_M$ is defined on every component.
-Otherwise, let $E_2$ be such that all the global sections of $L$ vanish on $C^{E_2}$.
-Then they also vanish on $C^{F_{12}}$, so $L$ has a basepoint on $C^{E_1}$, a contradiction.
-We conclude that $\phi_M$ is defined on every component, and maps it to a point on $\ell_1$ or a line that intersects $\ell_1$.
+Otherwise, let $E_2$ be such that all the global sections of $H$ vanish on $C^{E_2}$.
+Then they also vanish on $C^{F_{12}}$, so $H$ has a basepoint on $C^{E_1}$, a contradiction.
+We conclude that $\phi_M$ is defined on every component, and either maps it to a point on $\ell_1$ or a line that intersects $\ell_1$.

-By the non-degeneracy of the map, there is an element $E_2$ so that $\phi_M(C^{E_2})$ is another line $\ell_2$ meeting $\ell_1$ at a point $p$.
-To show that $\phi_M$ has no basepoints, suppose by contradiction that $E_3$ is such that $L$ has a basepoint on $C^{E_3}$.
-Then $\phi_M(C^{E_3})$ is a point $q$.
-But then, $p$ and $q$ are two different points which are on both $\ell_1$ and $\ell_2$, contradicting the fact that they are different lines.
+Next, we wish to show that, in fact, $\phi_M$ has not basepoints at all.
+By the non-degeneracy of the map, there is an element $E_2$ such that $\phi_M(C^{E_2})$ is another line $\ell_2$ meeting $\ell_1$ at a point $p$.
+Now, suppose for the sake of contradiction that $E_3$ is such that $H$ has a basepoint on $C^{E_3}$.
+Then $\phi_M(C^{E_3})$ is a point $q$ which is both on $\ell_1$ and $\ell_2$.
+The point $q$ must be different from $p$ since $\phi_M$ is an isomorphism on $C^{E_1}$ and $C^{E_2}$.
+But then, $p$ and $q$ are two different points lying on $\ell_1$ and $\ell_2$, contradicting the fact that they are different lines.
 Therefore, $\phi_M$ maps every $C^{E}$ isomorphically onto a line.